dfpc-coe/AWS-Config/README.md

 An AWS Config Configuration Recorder must first be setup in the account.
 Navigate to the AWS Config setup of the console and enable AWS Config.

+If you are sending the SNS notifications to PagerDuty, add a new email subscription in the subscriptions section of the topic and ensure the settings are set to deduplicate!

 ## Installation

 Local installation can be performed via the following